On the inverse absolute continuity of quasiconformal mappings on hypersurfaces: Introduction

 It is known from work of Tukia and V\"ais\"al\"a \cite{TukVai:82} that any quasiconformal mapping $f\colon \mathbb{R}^n \rightarrow \mathbb{R}^n$ extends to a quasiconformal mapping $ \widehat{f}\colon \mathbb{R}^N \rightarrow \mathbb{R}^N$ for all dimensions $N>n$.
 In particular, for all $n \geq 2$, there exists a quasiconformal mapping $f\colon \mathbb{R}^n \rightarrow \mathbb{R}^n$ such that the conclusions of Theorem \ref{thm:main1} and \ref{thm:main2} hold for $\mathbb{R}^2 \times \{0\}^{n-2}$.

 For a given $\lambda >0$, we may construct $f$ so that it is the identity map on $\{z \in \mathbb{R}^3: d(z,A) \geq \lambda\}$.
 As for other desirable properties of our construction, one might attempt to carry out this construction so that $f(A')$ has arbitrarily small positive Hausdorff dimension, or so that the dilatation $K$ is arbitrarily close to 1.
 In fact, a lower bound on the Hausdorff dimension of $f(A')$ is proved by Heinonen and Koskela in \cite[Theorem A]{HeiKos:94}, showing that the first of these goals is impossible.
-It also appears doubtful that our construction, or an adaptation of it, can satisfy the second of these goals.
-We leave this as an open question for future investigation.
+We do not know whether one can construct $f$ so that $f(A')$ has Hausdorff dimension less than 1.
+Note that, by \cite{Mey:09}, a quasiconformal mapping $f\colon \mathbb{R}^3 \to \mathbb{R}^3$ may map a full-measure subset of $\mathbb{R}^2 \times \{0\}$ onto a set of Hausdorff dimension smaller than that of $f(\mathbb{R}^2 \times \{0\})$.
+It also appears doubtful that an adaptation of our construction can have dilatation arbitrarily close to 1.
+This raises the following question.

 \begin{question} Does there exist a value $K>1$, depending on $n$, such that the property of inverse absolute continuity on hypersurfaces holds for any $K$-quasiconformal mapping $f\colon \mathbb{R}^{n+1} \to \mathbb{R}^{n+1}$? \end{question}